habi/acinar-analysis-manuscript/manuscript.md

 ## Discussion

-To our best knowledge, the present manuscript is the ﬁrst to quantitatively describe the changes in the volumes of single rat lung acini based on stereological analysis of a large number of individual acini.
+To our best knowledge, the present manuscript is the first to quantitatively describe the changes in the volumes of single rat lung acini based on stereological analysis of a large number of individual acini.
 In addition, we can easily estimate the number of acini during lung development from our data and compare this to prior work.
 There are some limitations to our results though; for technical reasons, we